boxbilling/docs/en/reference/api-admin.rst

 :config: **array**   - Depending on product type, you may need to pass product configuration options
 :quantity: **int**   - Quantity of products to order.
 Default 1
-:price: **float**   - Overriden unit price in default currency.
+:price: **float**   - Overridden unit price in default currency.
 Default is product price for selected period.
 :group_id: **string**   - Order group id.
 Assign order to be as an addon for other order
 :currency: **string**   - Order currency.
 If not passed, default is used
 :title: **string**   - Order title.
 If not passed, product title is used
-:activate: **bool**   - activate imediately
+:activate: **bool**   - activate immediately
 :invoice_option: **string**   - Options: "no-invoice", "issue-invoice"; Default: no-invoice
 :created_at: **string**   - date when order was created.
 Default: now
 :updated_at: **string**   - date when order was updated.
 Default: now